 Podcast: On the Ropes: Enforcement Risk Roundtable—Argentina’s Foreign Exchange Controls and the Regulatory Risk to Companies in Argentina

-In this edition of Ropes & Gray’s podcast series On the Ropes: Enforcement Risk Roundtable, litigation & enforcement partner María González Calvet and counsel Jessica Soto are joined by Fred Gebauer, a partner in Ernst & Young’s forensics practice, Kristiana Bankova, a senior manager with Ernst & Young’s forensics practice, and Andrés O´Farrell of Marval O´Farrell Mairal, to discuss the unique currency market and controls in Argentina, the risks presented by these regulations, and key considerations for companies that conduct business in Argentina.
+In this edition of Ropes & Gray’s podcast series On the Ropes: Enforcement Risk Roundtable, litigation & enforcement partner María González Calvet is joined by Fred Gebauer, a partner in Ernst & Young’s forensics practice, Kristiana Bankova, a senior manager with Ernst & Young’s forensics practice, and Andrés O´Farrell of Marval O´Farrell Mairal, to discuss the unique currency market and controls in Argentina, the risks presented by these regulations, and key considerations for companies that conduct business in Argentina.

-Jessica Soto: Welcome to our latest installment of On the Ropes: Enforcement Risk Roundtable, a Ropes & Gray podcast series focused on global anti-corruption and international risk.
+Host: Welcome to our latest installment of On the Ropes: Enforcement Risk Roundtable, a Ropes & Gray podcast series focused on global anti-corruption and international risk.
 Our coverage is global.
 The focus of this specific podcast episode though is Argentina, a growing hub of international business in Latin America.
-My name is Jessica Soto—I am counsel in the firm’s litigation & enforcement practice.
 I am joined by partner María González Calvet.
 María serves as co-chair of the firm’s award-winning global anti-corruption and international risk practice and Latin America initiative.
 She’s also a former U.S. federal prosecutor and former in-house executive counsel of a Fortune 500 company.

 We also have Fred’s colleague, Kristiana Bankova, a senior manager with Ernst & Young’s Forensics practice.
 Kristiana focuses on forensic investigations, anti-bribery and anti-corruption compliance services, including proactive compliance assessments and investigations.
 Thank you for joining us, Kristiana.